Gardy Kahoe: Family and later years

-Kahoe played professional football with the Denver Broncos in 1972.
-He then enrolled in the John Marshall Law School in Chicago.
+Kahoe signed with the Denver Broncos in 1972.
+He then enrolled in the John Marshall Law School in Chicago after his football career.

 In 2008, Kahoe was inducted into the Delaware Blue Hens Hall of Fame.
 Kahoe died suddenly in September 2010 at age 60.

-Kahoe's son, Scott Kahoe, was an All-American and National Champion lacrosse player.
+Kahoe's son, Scott Kahoe, and daughter, Alex Kahoe were All-American and National Champion lacrosse players.